rafnixschaf/iota/crates/iota-framework/docs/iota-framework/package.md

-An <code><a href="package.md#0x2_package_UpgradeCap">UpgradeCap</a></code> can only issue one ticket at a time, to prevent races between concurrent updates or a change in its upgrade policy after isiotang a ticket, so the ticket is a "Hot Potato" to preserve forward progress.
+An <code><a href="package.md#0x2_package_UpgradeCap">UpgradeCap</a></code> can only issue one ticket at a time, to prevent races between concurrent updates or a change in its upgrade policy after issuing a ticket, so the ticket is a "Hot Potato" to preserve forward progress.